Barometric formula: Model equations

 The value of subscript b ranges from 0 to 6 in accordance with each of seven successive layers of the atmosphere shown in the table below.
-In these equations, g0, M and R* are each single-valued constants, while P, L, T, and h are multivalued constants in accordance with the table below.
+In these equations, g0, M and R* are each single-valued constants, while P, L, T, and H are multivalued constants in accordance with the table below.
 The values used for M, g0, and R* are in accordance with the U.S. Standard Atmosphere, 1976, and the value for R* in particular does not agree with standard values for this constant.
 The reference value for Pb for b = 0 is the defined sea level value, P0 = 101 325 Pa or 29.92126 inHg.
-Values of Pb of b = 1 through b = 6 are obtained from the application of the appropriate member of the pair equations 1 and 2 for the case when h = hb+1.
+Values of Pb of b = 1 through b = 6 are obtained from the application of the appropriate member of the pair equations 1 and 2 for the case when H = Hb+1.

-Density equations

-The expressions for calculating density are nearly identical to calculating pressure.
-The only difference is the exponent in Equation 1.